Season in Kits – Meath, 1996

 - Thanks to David Sheehan for suggesting this as a topic

 Dublin are currently the pre-eminent team in Gaelic football, having won seven of the last nine All-Ireland titles and sitting on the cusp of a eighth in ten years

-Since Offaly’s win and before Dublin’s recent dominance, the only other Leinster county to win the All-Ireland is Meath, victors in 1987, 1988, 1996 and 1999.
+Since Offaly’s win in 1982 and before Dublin’s recent dominance, the only other Leinster county to win the All-Ireland is Meath, victors in 1987, 1988, 1996 and 1999.
 The second-last of those campaigns saw some kit quirks that we will look at.

 As was the case with most counties back then, Meath began 1996 wearing long-sleeved jerseys in the league – while short-sleeved shirts used in the championship tended to have designs on the sleeves, the winter shirts were plainer.

 After the regular section of the league, Meath qualified for the quarter-finals against Mayo, who wear green and red, and they changed.
 However, a brand-new style was used – featuring mini-chevrons on the sleeves, it was christened ‘Three Vs’ by manufacturers O’Neills – as they lost.

 While Meath began the championship against Carlow wearing the previous ‘Páirc’ design, the newer style was seen in the Leinster semi-final win over Laois and final victory against Dublin.